WORK180/hubspot-api/README.md

 # hubspot
-A rust implementation of the Hubspot CRM Api
+A rust client library for the Hubspot CRM Api